 Heavy Lifting, Light Machining

 Have you ever wanted to attach something to your motor?
 Or use gears?
-This workshop is an introduction to basic mechanics and basic machining.
-Learn how to operate the mill and the lathe for making a motor coupling and shaft keyway, for a bore fitted gear.
-Students will learn some basic mechanics and understanding of how to use precision and measuring tools.
-This workshop will cover the basis of how a lathe works, how to set it up and operate it and the basis of how a mill works, how to set it up and operate it for simple machining.
+This workshop is an introduction to the basic principles of machining.
+Learn how to operate a milling machine and metal lathe to create a motor coupling with a shaft keyway.
+Students will learn how to use precision measuring, layout and hand tools, as well as simple turning and milling operations.
+This workshop will cover the basis of how these machines work and how to set them up and operate them safely.

 Date: Saturday, September 14, 2019

 Prerequisites: Experience with measuring tools and a basic understanding of metal properties and fabrication is helpful, but not necessary.